nicwortel/phpstorm-ide-config/README.md

 Linux | `~/.WebIdeXX/config`
 OS X | `~/Library/Preferences/WebIdeXX`

-Replace 'XX' with the version number of PhpStorm: WebIde70 for PhpStorm 7, WebIde80 for PhpStorm 8.
-See [Project and IDE settings](https://www.jetbrains.com/phpstorm/help/project-and-ide-settings.html#d739736e149) for more information about the configuration directory structure.
+Replace 'XX' with the version number of PhpStorm: WebIde80 for PhpStorm 8, WebIde90 for PhpStorm 9, etc. See [Project and IDE settings](https://www.jetbrains.com/phpstorm/help/project-and-ide-settings.html#d739736e149) for more information about the configuration directory structure.

 ## Subdirectories of the config folder